These days, the game fits the name.

 Of course the Colts and Saints would meet in a Miami Super Bowl.
 It seemed the will of the cosmos.
 One team’s symbol means good luck, the other team is named after a heavenly being: The Supernatural Super Bowl teemed with parallels and connections.

-For one thing, the Colts only played in Miami Super Bowls, two while in Baltimore (III and V), now two since moving to Indianapolis (XLI and XLIV).
+For one thing, the Colts played only in Miami Super Bowls, two while in Baltimore (III and V), now two since moving to Indianapolis (XLI and XLIV).
 To spread a little odd on that weird, they’d done so with four different head coaches (Don Shula, Don McCaffrey, Tony Dungy, Jim Caldwell).

 Also, the two teams regular seasons paralleled each other.
-Each beat the Dolphins in wild games at Sun Life Stadium while threatening to reel off an undefeated regular season.
+Each beat the Dolphins in a wild game at Sun Life Stadium while threatening to reel off an undefeated regular season.
 With Drew Brees completing over 70 percent of his passes, the Saints got to 13-0 before losing their last three games.
 The Colts made it to 14-0 before deciding to sit starters while leading the Jets.
 Indianapolis lost its last two games.

 But, really, the magnetism between the Colts and Saints carried the name “Manning.”
 After the Saints drafted Archie Manning No. 2 overall in 1971 behind Jim Plunkett, Manning suffered the same fate Plunkett did in New England – being a great talent destroyed by a terrible surrounding cast.
 The season Plunkett and the Raiders resurrected each other, Manning toiled for the 1-15 “Aints.”
 In the offseason, Plunkett testified that had his draft brother gone to a different organization, everybody would know how good he was.